replicatedhq/replicated-docs/docs/templates/process-multiple-procedures.md

     - CLUSTER_NAME: With the name of the kubeconfig cluster.

-    [Use a bulleted list for the parameter definitions unless you feel the list is too long and that table would be cleaner.
+    [Use a bulleted list for the parameter input definitions unless you feel the list is too long and that a table would be cleaner.
 If you need to use a table, use the following table format:

     <table>
       <tr>